 -

-- Transcripts - Identifies whether this video has been transcribed and allows you to Add or Update transcriptions as needed.
+- Transcripts - Identifies whether this video has been transcribed and allows you to add or update transcriptions as needed.
 See also Accessing the Transcript Editor (Admin) and Managing Transcriptions of Captures.

-- Captions - Identifies whether this video has a closed captioning file applied to it and allows you to Upload, Send for Processing, or Delete a closed captioning file as needed.
+- Captions - Identifies whether this video has a closed captioning file applied to it and allows you to upload, send for Processing, or delete a closed captioning file as needed.

 - Permission - From here, change the owner of a piece of media.
 If enabled, you can also apply a copyright to the media, restrict downloads and unauthenticated viewing, and require users to acknowledge the copyright before viewing the media.